Veridise/stellar-auth-macro/README.md

 # Overview

+When writing smart contracts, it is easy to get access control wrong.
+In the Soroban ecosystem, developers used to Solidity make several common errors.
-In Soroban, it is common to get access control wrong.
-This is because there is no global `msg.sender` and instead an `Address` is used as an argument for authorization logic.
+This is because there is no global `msg.sender`.
+Instead, an `Address` is used as an argument for authorization logic.
 Any time a privileged action is taken one must both verify the address is relevant (for example that it is the `owner`) and prove the caller actually authorized the invocation with `require_auth()`.
-These two steps are easy to miss and apply consistently as the number of functions and/or contracts within a project grow.
+Forgetting one or both of these two steps is easy to do as the number of functions and/or contracts within a project grow.
+This crate asks: why not let the compiler remember for you?

 This crate adds a tiny, declarative access-control layer so you can state intent and let a proc-macro enforce it.
-Put `#[access_control]` on your `impl` block, then mark each public entrypoint as either explicitly open with `#[no_access_control]` or protected with `#[authorized_by(arg, predicate)]`.
-The macro injects both the predicate check and the `require_auth()` call, and it fails to build if any public function is missing either one of these annotations.
+Put `#[access_control]` on your contract `impl` block.
+Once done, the compiler will require you to mark each public entrypoint as either
+* explicitly open with `#[no_access_control]`
+* protected with `#[authorized_by(arg, predicate)]`.

+The macro injects both the predicate check and the `require_auth()` call for any function tagged for authorization, and it fails to build if any public function is missing either one of these annotations.

+This is useful for both developers and auditors!
+Developers can rest easy knowing that forgetting access control on newly added or updated functions will trigger an error, instead of silently succeeding.
+Auditors can understand the protocol more quickly, spotting a glaring red flag whenever a privileged function is explicitly marked with `#[no_access_control]`.

 # Usage